Current Economic Issues and Social Movements

 This is our premise: The global economic system is designed to generate poverty, inequality, and injustice; but there are also opportunities for solidarity, resistance, and societal transformation.
 We welcome students of divergent political viewpoints, but will also be transparent about our own.
 All students should be expected to engage thoughtfully and generously in challenging conversations about structural oppression.

-community-based organizations, advocacy, public policy, education, alternative justice systems, graduate school in social science, history, geography, and political economy.
+This offering will prepare you for careers and advanced study in: community-based organizations, advocacy, public policy, education, alternative justice systems, graduate school in social science, history, geography, and political economy.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.

 Scheduled for: Day